Yvand/Hugo-EntraCP/content/docs/how-to/configure-proxy.md

 ## Configure the proxy for Windows

-AzureCP connects to multiple, HTTPS Microsoft Graph sites, and Windows will try to validite their certificates using their CRL endpoints.
+EntraCP connects to multiple, HTTPS Microsoft Graph sites, and Windows will try to validite their certificates using their CRL endpoints.
-If Windows cannot connect to those CRL endpoints, the typical behavior is random timeouts that last for a few minutes, during which AzureCP (and SharePoint) hangs.
+If Windows cannot connect to those CRL endpoints, the typical behavior is random timeouts that last for a few minutes, during which EntraCP (and SharePoint) hangs.
 To avoid this, you also need to configure the proxy for Windows using `netsh winhttp` command ([more info](https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/configure-proxy-internet)):

 ```shell